Best tremolo pedals 2025: Top pedal choices, from old-school vibe to chopped-up tones

 That depth knob is getting accidentally booted

-The Ibanez TRMINI is one of two mini pedals on this list, and with Ibanez making a huge success of the Tube Screamer mini, we’ve seen this pedal take the exact same format.
+The Ibanez TRMINI is one of two mini pedals on this list, and with Ibanez making a huge success of the Tube Screamer mini, I’ve seen this pedal take the exact same format.
 The footswitch – which has a reassuring clunk to it when pressed – is placed on a raised platform in order to help you avoid knocking any dials with your foot.
 While this isn’t always successful, it’s thoughtful touches such as this which makes the TRMINI such a great choice.

 The tones this pedal produces are up there with some of the best too.
-For under $100, we were surprised to discover that this pedal covers so much ground with its simple setup of knobs.
+For under $100, I was surprised to discover this pedal covers so much ground with its simple setup of knobs.
 The wave type, speed and depth are all highly tweakable, and while the depth control perhaps doesn’t have the largest range of variation, it still holds up respectfully against other tremolo pedals in this price range.
-The level control is designed to help up the output of the pedal, and comes in the form of a recessed screw – allowing you to set and forget.

 Best for simplicity